-Once we have a good understanding of what must be done, we can now move on to the next step in the PLC program development.
+Once we understand what must be done, we can move on to the next step in the PLC program development.
 Watch the video below to see all five steps of the programming development for the warehouse stacker.

 Define the Inputs and Outputs: (Step 2 – Easyplc Warehouse Stacker)

 The View IO at the bottom of the machine simulator window will display the inputs and outputs required for this warehouse stacker example.